In JavaScript, there are three keywords used for variable declaration: "var", "let", and "const"

 4. Hoisting in var,let and const

-During creation phase , java script engines moves all the functions and variable declaration at the top of the code.
+During the creation phase, java script engines move all the functions and variable declarations to the top of the code.

-let and const cannot be hoisted , meaning let and const are hoisted in Temporal dead zone
+- let and const cannot be hoisted, meaning let and const are hoisted in the Temporal dead zone

 console.log(a);